kiranrajput24/Private-Projects-N-Notes/Notes & Codes/JavaScript/Frontend JavaScript/BOM/Readme.md

 #### history

-- use for manipulating browser history g
+- use for manipulating browser history